ericchudow/Pages/friday_evening.md

 <br />
 <br />
 We are planning to have Friday evening Shabbat Sukkot services at 6:00 PM at our synagogue, Chizuk Amuno Congregation, followed by a kosher, meat dinner in Chizuk's Sukkah for our out-of-town guests.
-Please let us know if you have any food allergies or restrictions.
+Please let us know if you would like to join us and if you have any food allergies or restrictions.
 <br />
 <br />
 ## Synagogue Information